Dr Shawn Treier

 Biography

 Dr. Shawn Treier is a Senior Lecturer at the School of Politics and International Relations at The Australian National University and a visiting scholar at the United States Studies Centre at the University of Sydney.
 Previously, he has been an assistant professor at University of Georgia and the University of Minnesota, and lecturer at the University of Virginia.
-He was a postdoctoral fellow at the United States Studies Centre at the University in 2011-2012.
+He was a postdoctoral fellow at the United States Studies Centre at the University of Sydney in 2011-2012.
 His work has been published in American Journal of Political Science, Journal of Politics, Political Analysis, Public Opinion Quarterly and elsewhere.
 He is also the co-author, with Jeremy C. Pope, of the 2020 book Founding Factions: How Majorities Shifted and Aligned to Shape the U.S. Constitution.

 https://www.press.umich.edu/11388330/founding_factions